mit-pdos/secfs-skeleton/README.md

    user by default, only root can create new files in it.
 Thus, trying to run `touch mnt/x` as a regular user will *not* work.
 You will need to do `sudo touch mnt/x`.
- - SecFS only supports a limited subset of file system operations, so certain commands may give strange-looking "Function not implemented" errors.
+ - SecFS only supports a limited subset of file-system operations, so certain commands may give strange-looking "Function not implemented" errors.
 For example, since the removal of a file is not implemented, calling `rm` will fail.
 Do not fret, this is expected behavior.